 - William Brice

 A portion of our collection has been digitized and is available online.
-Our online holdings currently include the correspondence of Michael Ventris and Alice Kober.
-These documents are available at the UT Digital Repository website.
+Our online holdings currently include the correspondence from the collections of Michael Ventris, Alice Kober and Emmett L. Bennett, Jr. These documents are available at the Texas ScholarWorks (TSW) Repository website.

 Archives of Emmett L. Bennett, Jr.